diyefi/Puma-HowTo/doc/spin1/assembly1_primary.md

 ## Method ONE : Pre Reflow ##
 #### MCU circuitry ####

-Follow the [BOM] and locate the component values XX, topology of the circuit being assembled can be seen in the schematics.
+Following the [BOM], select the corresponding tab with the sub circuit that you are assembling in this case **Primary Parts** tab.
+Here you will find the correct component values and the topology of the circuit being assembled can be seen in the schematics.

 The PCB to component directions will always be referenced in the following manner: